MEET THE HOOF GEEKS...

 In 2005 I bought Trapper, a big Belgian mare as a riding horse for my husband and adopted a TB off the track who had been used as a jumping horse but had had an injury and had to retire from jumping.
 In the same year, a pony named Hailey also came to live with us.

-Wheeler, Francine and Jack at a Paul Dufresne clinic at Second Chance Ranch.
+Wheeler, Francine and Jack at a Paul Dufresne clinic at her ranch.

 Christine and her magical pup Mage.

-I have been working with, loving and learning from horses for twenty-five years.
+I have been working with, loving and learning from horses for 33 years (as of 2026).
 Sometimes I feel more at home in the pasture than I do in the house!
 Horses have taught me to be humble and patient and they have fuelled my passion for never-ending learning.
 This passion continues to push me to dedicate myself and further my studies and to teach others to help make the world better for horses and the humans who love and care for them.

 The desire for never-ending learning came from my family.
 We were all trained as pilots because my parents had a Bush Plane Air Service when I was growing up.
 If there was one thing that was hammered into my head as a youngster is that as soon as you think you know what you are doing, you are setting yourself up for a rude awakening.
 Keen awareness is vital to keep you alive as a pilot.
 This awareness and curiosity have been of great service in my growing search for knowledge about how and why hooves break down and horses become lame.
 I’m fascinated by the science and biology of it.